VET APPROVED

 3. Conjunctivitis

-If your dog contracts conjunctivitis, or pink eye, it is quite possible he will rub some of the hair away from around his eyes with his paws.
+If your dog contracts conjunctivitis, or pink eye, it is quite possible they will rub some of the hair away from around the eyes with their paws, due to the discomfort and pain associated with the condition.

 - Excessive blinking and squinting

-- Swelling around the eyes and on the eyelid
+- Swelling around the eyes and of the eyelids

 What to Do

 The treatment will depend on the underlying cause of the conjunctivitis.
-If it is a bacterial infection, treatment will usually be an antibiotic ointment, and will otherwise prescribe medication to treat the inflammation.
+If it is a bacterial infection, treatment will usually be an antibiotic ointment, and your vet will prescribe medication to treat the inflammation and infection.
+Allergies can also lead to conjunctivitis, in which case the treatment will focus on managing the allergies as well as treating the conjunctivitis.

 4. Demodicosis

-All dogs have a colony of tiny mites that permanently live on their skin, but if the number of mites increases, it can cause hair loss, sores, and skin infections.
+All dogs have a few tiny mites that permanently live on their skin, but if the number of mites increases due to a weakened immune system, it can cause hair loss, skin sores, and secondary infections.
+Demodectic mange can be localized and affect only certain areas of the body, often starting on the face and around the eyes, or it can spread causing generalized disease.

 What to Do

-Demodectic mange usually clears up on its own, which generally happens in about 90% of the cases.
-However, if your dog has a serious case, there are medications that can be prescribed by your vet in addition to using flea and tick medication (which will also require a prescription).
+There are antiparasitic medications that can be prescribed by your vet, as well as special shampoos in addition to using flea and tick medication (which will also require a prescription).

 5. Fleas

 Fleas are tiny brown parasites that can create irritation or even allergic reactions through their bites and saliva.
-They are usually more commonly located at the base of your dog’s ears and tail but can be found almost anywhere on your dog.
+They are usually more commonly located at the base of your dog’s tail but can be found almost anywhere on your dog.
 You can generally tell if your dog is suffering from fleas with their excessive scratching, and if you look through their fur, you’ll see them moving.
-You can also look for tiny black pepper-like bits, which are flea droppings.
+You can also look for tiny black pepper-like bits, which are flea droppings, also referred to as flea dirt.

 What to Do

-You can usually fix the flea problem at home using pills, chewables, and spot treatments, as well as flea shampoos.
-If the flea infestation is severe, your vet can prescribe something stronger.
+You can usually fix the flea problem using regular pills, chewables, or spot treatments, as well as flea shampoos, prescribed by your vet.
+If the flea infestation is severe, you may need to treat your home as well, as flea eggs may be in the environment.
 You will also need to clean everything your dog has been lying on as fleas and flea eggs could still be present.

 Ringworm does not involve a worm, thank goodness, but it is a fungal infection that is highly contagious to animals and humans.